capy-language/capy/README.md

 x : My_Type = 42;
 ```

-Something more pragmatic but far too complex to fit in a readme might be an ORM that automatically downloads the latest schema and uses it to assemble its struct types.
+Something more pragmatic than the above (but far too complex to fit in a readme) might be an ORM that automatically downloads the latest schema and uses it to assemble struct types.

 As this feature continues to be fleshed out, this will become the basis of Capy's compile-time generic system.